It’s a hot and wet June evening, on the eve of China’s Dragon Boat Festival. I’m on Shanghai’s Shouning Road looking for one thing: crayfish.

 But when China entered its period of economic reform, eating habits branched out.
 Poverty started to decline, and as always, eating became less about survival, and more about pleasure.
 By the late ’90s, with more disposable income and a newfound thirst for lifestyle, Chinese diners were ready for a new player.

 Crayfish happened to be the perfect food to fill that gap: the social aspect of crayfish in China, more than the taste itself, is responsible for the dish’s popularity.
-It’s labor-intensive, and takes time to eat — each crayfish only yields a small morsel of meat, which means long, drawn-out dinners.
+It’s labor intensive, and takes time to eat — each crayfish only yields a tiny morsel of meat, which means long, drawn-out dinners.
 The inherent messiness requires plastic dining gloves, so texting through the meal is largely impossible (though surely Shouning Lu will offer pro texters for diners to dictate to soon).

 Crayfish is a dish with a seasonal link and an incentive to drink, that necessitates conversation with good company, even in our hyper-connected, social media-driven lives.
 See also: hairy crab.